Blow to Home Office as Rwanda asylum seekers not tagged on release from detention

 “The government’s approach to electronic monitoring is unlawful if it does not take into account the particular circumstances of each case.”

-The Home Office guidance published last month states that while evidence of medical issues, torture and modern slavery would be considered when deciding whether to tag an asylum, seeker, these factors do “not in [themselves] prohibit imposing such a condition”.
+The Home Office guidance published last month states that while evidence of medical issues, torture and modern slavery would be considered when deciding whether to tag an asylum seeker, these factors do “not in [themselves] prohibit imposing such a condition”.

 “In many cases, even where there is some evidence in favour of removing electronic monitoring, on balance it may still be appropriate to maintain electronic monitoring due to other relevant factors,” it states.